eliva1e/ITCScheduleRelay/README.md

 # IT College Schedule Relay

-Used for receiving HTTP schedule events and resending it to specified servers
+Used for receiving HTTP events and resending them to the specified servers

 ## Config